 - Turn on the faucet and also remove any remaining water bubbles or air

 Under the sink, you will find nuts holding the faucet with the sink.
 If nuts are visible, then move towards the next step.
-If you are unable to find nuts, use a head-light.
-Head-light will help you to find nuts easily and effortlessly.
+If you are unable to find nuts, use a headlight.
+The headlight will help you to find nuts quickly and effortlessly.
 But if your faucet’s nuts are dirty and corroded, use spray on the nuts and use the brush to clean them.

 Now it’s time to tighten the nuts of the base of the sink.
 Use a basin wrench to tighten the nuts.
 Use gentle pressure to tighten the nuts.
 Don’t apply too much force because if you do, then maybe the result will be the breakage of nuts or something else.

 You may also like to read How to remove faucet handle without screws

 6. Check everything is working perfectly, and nuts are tight